Discover Romania : Fine arts (Painting / Sculpture / Street art / Photo)

 Street Art, between protest movement and institutional art

 As elsewhere in the world, street art is a controversial subject, considered vandalism by some and a cultural expression to be encouraged by others.
 In Romania, street art developed as a form of urban resistance, with the first tags and graffiti appearing in the early 1990s to denounce the exactions of the Communist state.
-Although Ceaușescu is no longer in power at the dawn of the new decade, the grip of his regime remains perceptible everywhere.
+Although Ceaușescu was no longer in power at the dawn of the new decade, the grip of his regime was still felt everywhere.
 This omnipresence of social control strongly affects relations between citizens, who denounce each other.
 Bucharest's rebellious youth began to express themselves through graffiti, denouncing the abuse of power by local authorities and encouraging Romanians to unite in the face of this ever-present threat.
 One of the first graffiti to spread across the country's walls was "Take down the nightmare", in reference to Nicolae Ceaușescu.
 Over the years, graffiti continues to denounce the corruption of Romania's political class, comparing the cruelty of its leaders to legendary figures like Vlad the Impaler.
 More recently, certain protest movements are spreading across the country via the use of stencils, like the Salvați Roșia Montana environmental movement.

 Today, although some artists continue to relay political protests, street art has become an aesthetic practice in its own right, often devoid of political message, but apt to embellish Romania's gray streets.
 In the town of Târgu Mureș, for example, the vast Digital Transylvania urban creation project was launched to revitalize the town and turn it into a tourist destination.
 It was initiated by the Green Art Tour association and carried out in collaboration with high school students.
 As a result, the steps of the city's staircases now feature traditional Romanian motifs as well as portraits of celebrities such as Constantin Brâncuși, Liviu Rebreanu and George Enescu - a way of displaying the national cultural identity loud and clear.

 In Craiova, institutional street art projects have also become widespread, like its crosswalks transformed into keyboard keys or to which unexpected decorative details have been added.
-The city of Iași's streetcars have also been decorated: each of them is now unique.
+The city of Iași 's streetcars have also been decorated: each of them is now unique.
 We'll particularly remember the Literature Tram because of the portraits of poets and writers that cover its blue bodywork, but also because passengers can exchange books on it.

 Although street art is widespread throughout the country, Bucharest is by far the city with the greatest concentration of artists and murals.
 The capital is home to some of the country's most impressive works.
 One of the best known is the Sweet Damage Crew mural on one of the façades of Eremia Grigorescu Street.